dstupski/panel_com3/README.md

 # panel_com3
-## python3 compatible version of VR control functions originally developed by Will Dickson and is found here: https://github.com/iorodeo/panel_comm
+## python3 compatible version of VR control functions originally developed by Seth Budick and functionalized into python by Will Dickson and is found here: https://github.com/iorodeo/panel_comm

 ### installation: